This article will help you understand the difference between Type 1 Diabetes Vs Type 2 Diabetes.

 In case of uncontrolled diabetes, symptoms become more serious and it could be lead to coma or death if ignored.

-Diagnosis of Type 1 Diabetes Vs Type 2 Diabetes
+How to diagnose Type 1 Diabetes Vs Type 2 Diabetes

 There are several tests available to diagnosis diabetes.